 Allowing your child to experience natural consequences means they will have the opportunities to solve problems and exercise their problem-solving skills.

 For example, mom thinks that her child has to wear a coat in cold weather, but the child refuses because he doesn’t feel cold.
 If mom insists the child has to wear it or they’re not going out, the problem is whether to obey mom’s rule.
 The child either listens or fights.
 There’s no problem-solving opportunity.
 There are only power struggles.

 But if the mom explains that she doesn’t want the child to feel cold and get sick, then it becomes a solvable problem.
 The child (or you) may come up with an alternative such as carrying the coat and putting it on when he does feel cold.
 This solution meets the needs of both sides.
 Using cognitive thinking to solve problems is one of the most important life skills.

 You Become The Teacher, Not The Enemy

 When parents impose restrictions, they become the enemy.
 Unnecessary power struggles and fights arise, hurting the parent-child relationship.

-  Even worse, the child might learn to lie or become sneaky to avoid getting caught for breaking the parents’ rules.
+Even worse, the child might learn to lie or become sneaky to avoid getting caught.

-  However, when parents present a problem and guide their children to understand the connections and causality, they are the teachers.
+But when parents present a problem and guide their children to understand the natural consequences, they become the teachers.

 Teacher versus enemy, which one do you think a child would rather listen to?

-  When you are the enemy, every future interaction is set up as fights, even when it’s not.
+When you are the enemy, every future interaction is set up as a fight, even when it’s not.
 Strict parents with many family rules often complain that their children fight about everything.
-That’s because they have chosen to stand at the opposite side of the child.
+That’s because they have chosen to stand on the opposite side of the child.